Artisan-Lab/RAP-Book/src/appendix.a-safetyprop.md

 #### 3.1.1 Alignment
 Alignment is measured in bytes.
 It must be at least 1 and is always a power of 2.
 This can be expressed as \\(2^x s.t. x\ge 0\\).
 A memory address of type `T` is considered aligned if the address is a multiple of alignment(T).
 The alignment requirement can be formalized as \\(\text{addressof}(\text{instance}(T)) \\% \text{alignment}(T) = 0 \\)

-In practice, we generally require a pointer `p` of type `T∗` to be aligned.
+In practice, we generally require a pointer `p` of type `*T` to be aligned.
 This property can be formalized as:

 **psp-1: Aligned(p, T)**:  $$p \\% \text{alignment}(T) = 0$$